timothyhudsonemail/chat-app/README.md

 # Chat Application

-This project is a full stack chat application consisting of a client (this repository), a server, and a database, which facilitate online conversation between 2 users
+This project is a full stack chat application consisting of a client (this repository), a server, and a database, which facilitate online conversation between 2 remote users.

-## Deployment
+## Live Deployment

 The application can be visited here: https://chat-app.timothyhudsonemail.vercel.app/